 Anyone who has tried to learn Korean will attest that the language is notoriously difficult.
-Its intricate grammar system can be challenging for native English speakers to master, and its many unfamiliar sounds also make pronunciation a challenge.
+Its intricate grammar system can be challenging for native English speakers to master, and its many unfamiliar sounds also challenge pronunciation.
 In addition, the popularity of Korean pop culture means that new words and phrases are constantly being introduced into the language.
-Given all these obstacles, trying to learn Korean on your own might seem daunting.
+Given all these obstacles, trying to learn Korean alone might seem daunting.
 However, one great way to boost your progress is by using learning apps.

-There are hundreds of language apps, and knowing which will help you the most in the Korean language will save you a lot of time and money.
-Here are the 10 best apps for learning Korean in 2022.
+There are hundreds of language apps, and knowing which will help you the most in Korean will save you a lot of time and money.
+Here are the 10 best apps for learning Korean in 2023.
 Enjoy!

 Mango Languages is best for improving your basic Korean conversational skills.
 The program is well broken down into sections that cover vocabulary, grammar, pronunciation, and even Korean culture.
 The app is free to use for 14 days.
 Then it will cost you around $8 a month, or you can get two months free by subscribing to the 1-year subscription, which will cost you around $80.
 Mango Languages constantly adds new content and will keep track of your progress as you develop your Korean language skills.

 The app is designed as a type of school where you are the student.
 Therefore it has a built-in function that will keep track of your learning behaviors to create the best possible review sequence.
-Some of the more popular exercises on Mango Languages for learning Korean are memory-building exercises and critical-thinking exercises.
+Memory-building exercises and critical-thinking exercises are some of the more popular exercises on Mango Languages for learning Korean.
 While not as fun as other apps on this list, those serious about learning Korean should try this app.

 Drops: Learn the Korean language and the Hangul alphabet